TheCl3m/PortableArcade/docs/index.md

 # Portable Arcade Project

 Welcome to the official page of the CS-358 Portable Arcade team project.
-This project was development during a semester at EPFL.
+This project was developed during one semester at EPFL.
 All work is open-source and this page acts as a manual to let you build your own portable arcade !

 # General Description

 This project provides with all necessary assets to recreate a portable arcade system.
-This system is built with modularity in mind, such that you will be able to create new input methods for your needs !
+This system is built with modularity in mind, such that you will be able to create new input methods according your needs !

 ## Requisites